Image default

 2. Slurry Lifting

-The surface is then raised from below.
-It is by inserting a nozzle into the perforations.
-And pumping a liquid-like material through the holes.
-As well as through to the earth under the concrete.
+The surface is then raised from below by inserting a nozzle into the perforations and pumping a liquid-like material through the holes and to the earth under the concrete.

 In reality, the mud is something else that resembles mud but is less sticky.
 The liquid-like material is referred to as slurry in the construction industry.